-We are offering up to \$62,793,826 in our common shares to the public at an initial price of \$686 per share.
-The minimum investment in shares of our common stock for initial purchases is 15 shares, or \$10,290, based on the current price per share.
+We are offering up to \$68,656,380 in our common shares to the public at an initial price of \$110 per share.
+The minimum investment in shares of our common stock for initial purchases is 91 shares, or \$10,010, based on the current price per share.

 Our board of directors previously authorized the sale of \$50,000,000 in shares of our common stock for issuance under our "Initial Offering," first qualified by the SEC on May 3, 2019 and terminated May 2, 2022.
-We sold 51,245 shares in the Initial Offering, for total gross offering proceeds of approximately \$30,975,640.
-In this "Follow-on Offering," our board of directors has now authorized the sale of up to \$62,793,826 in shares of our common stock, which represents the value of the shares available to be offered as of the date of this offering circular out of the rolling 12-month maximum offering amount of \$75,000,000 permitted by the SEC under Regulation.
+Shortly thereafter, our board of directors authorized this "Follow-on Offering" of up to an additional \$62,793,826 in shares of our common stock initially qualified on May 31, 2022.
 Together, we refer to the Initial Offering and this Follow-on Offering as the "Offering."
+In total, from May 3, 2019 - May 1, 2024, we have raised total aggregate gross offering proceeds of approximately \$45,055,971 and have issued approximately 556,679 shares of our common stock through the Offering.
+From May 31, 2023, the most recent qualification date of this Follow-On Offering, through May 1, 2024, we have raised total aggregate gross offering proceeds of approximately \$6,343,620 and have issued 61,407 shares of our common stock.
+Pursuant to this post-qualification amendment, we are adjusting the total offering amount to \$68,656,380, which represents the value of the shares available to be offered as of the date of this offering circular out of the rolling 12-month maximum offering amount of \$75,000,000 permitted by the SEC under Regulation A.

-We expect to offer common stock in this offering until the earlier of May 31, 2025, which is 3 years from the qualification date of this Follow-On Offering, or the date on which we raise the maximum amount being offered, unless terminated by our board of directors at an earlier time.
+We expect to offer common stock in this offering until the earlier of May 31, 2025, which is 3 years from the initial qualification date of this Follow-On Offering, or the date on which we raise the maximum amount being offered, unless terminated by our board of directors at an earlier time.
 In no event will we extend this offering beyond 180 days after the third anniversary of the initial qualification date.
 This is a "best efforts" offering, which means that we will use our best efforts to sell shares of common stock, but there is no obligation to purchase or sell any specific amount of shares.
 Our shares of common stock are not being underwritten by an underwriter.

-As of the date of this offering circular, the offering price per share of our common stock is \$686/share.
+As of the date of this offering circular, the offering price per share of our common stock is \$110/share.
 This price was determined by our board of directors and will apply until an alternate price is approved by the board of directors based on, among other factors, the appraised value of our owned farmland.
-Historically, we have adjusted our share price annually, however, in the future we expect to update our share price at least twice per year, typically in the fall and the spring.
+We expect to update our share price at least twice per year, typically in the fall and the spring.
 Investors in this Offering will pay the most recent publicly announced offering price as of the date of their subscription.
-Our website, www.iroquoisvalley.com, will identify the current offering price per share, as will supplements to this offering circular filed with the SEC.
+Our website, www.iroquoisvalley.com, will identify the current offering price per share, as will any supplements to this offering circular filed with the SEC.
 The price per share pursuant to our dividend reinvestment plan (the "DRIP") will equal our most recently announced offering price per share.
 Please refer to "Policies with Regards to Certain Activities-Dividend Reinvestment Program" hereunder, and the copy of the DRIP filed with the SEC as an exhibit to our offering statement, for more details.